-SHARE

-Since this is a school community project, whose results reach out into the neighborhood and can be interesting for a broad community, it is advisable to present the completed projects to the community.
-Therefor there are various options, starting with a science fair, organized by the students, presentations via poster, using internal communication channels in school, provide videos on social
+04 SHARE Since this is a school community project, whose results reach out into the neighbourhood and will be interesting for a broad community, it is advisable to present milestones reached and the outcomes to the community.
+Various formats such as Science fairs, organized by the students, presentations via posters in the school area, using internal communication channels in school, provide videos on social media platforms or working together with local newspaper/radio station etc. are reliable to disseminate the results of the SCP.

-Since it should be part of every scientific process, it is recommended to evaluate the SCP.
-It is useful to see whether the project was successful or the approach needs some adjustments.
-Further it is helpful to receive feedback from the students learning process.
-A short evaluation is possible through a short feedback talk with the students.

-Questions should be formulated concretely and wide so that the pupils can talk openly about their experiences in the project.
+Since Evaluation is a part of every scientific as well as participatory process, it is indispensable to evaluate the SCP based on success indicators the members of the group have selected jointly.
+For future projects, it is useful to learn more about which factors contributed to success whether the project has approached its goals smoothly or if this approach needs some adjustments.
+Further, it is helpful to receive feedback about the students learning process and the experience of the participation of the community members.
+Easy to do evaluation is possible through a short feedback talk with SCP members in general and students in particular.
+Questions should be formulated precisely but open so that the participants will answer without constraint and will share their experiences in the project.

-The complete Manual can be downloaded here: https://icse.eu/wp-content/uploads/2023/03/D3.1-WP3-Manual-for-schools final.pdf media platforms or working together with local newspaper/radio station.
+The complete Manual can be downloaded here:

+https://icse.eu/wp-content/uploads/2023/08/Manual-to-plan-and-perform 0823.pdf